FTMahringer/SceneManager/README.md

 The Scenes class is an enum class, that just holds al the used scenes, that are openable windows. (not included scenes in fxmls)

 The path to the fxmls starts from the ressource folder of the project

+### CustomAlerts.java

+Please get the code from the file uploaded.

 ## Used By